What are temporary competitive advantages?

 According to Porter, there are three main ways to gain an advantage, known today as Porter’s Generic Strategies:

-A business pursuing the cost leadership strategy will try to undercut its competitors on price.
+A business pursuing the cost leadership strategy (in an attempt to establish a cost competitive advantage) will try to undercut its competitors on price.

 A business more interested in differentiation tries to outcompete the market by making its products more uniquely valuable than those of its competitors.